Kevin Dineen: Hartford Whalers/Carolina Hurricanes (1995–1999)

 In his return to the Hartford Whalers to finish the 1995–96 NHL season, Dineen scored two goals and nine points in 20 games, as the team missed the playoffs.

 Hartford named Dineen as their team captain prior to the 1996–97 season, and Dineen responded with 19 goals, his highest total since 1993–94, and 48 points, his best total since 1992–93.
 On April 13, 1997, Dineen scored the final goal in Whalers history, as Hartford defeated the Tampa Bay Lightning 2–1.
 Following the game, Dineen took a microphone and gave a brief speech thanking the Whalers fans for following and helping the team.
 Hartford missed the playoffs, and during the 1997 off-season, the club relocated to North Carolina and became the Carolina Hurricanes.

 Dineen remained the Hurricanes captain during the 1997–98 season, where he scored the first goal in Carolina's history.
 However, his production slipped to seven goals and 23 points in 54 games, as the Hurricanes failed to qualify for the playoffs.

 In 1998–99, the Hurricanes named Keith Primeau as team captain, as Dineen would serve as an alternate captain.
-In 67 games, Dineen had eight goals and 18 points, helping the Hurricanes make the playoffs for the first time in franchise history.
+In 67 games, Dineen had eight goals and 18 points, helping the Hurricanes make the playoffs for the first time.
 In six playoff games, Dineen recorded no points as the Hurricanes fell in the first round to the Boston Bruins.